 Most of the books I read about success advised setting goals and then writing them down.
 So, on a pad of lined yellow paper, I wrote: I will make millions of dollars per year growing cannabis.

 However, achieving that goal felt at least a few years away.
 So I created a smaller, more attainable goal I believed I could hit within two years.
 I wrote that goal down as well: Within two years I will be netting three hundred thousand dollars per year growing cannabis.
 (Remember, this was in 1983.
 I believe that same $300K works out to just south of $785K in 2020 dollars.)

 I then added one more: I will become the best cannabis grower in the world.

 Next, as the books suggested, I visualized myself achieving my goals.
 I envisioned fields of football-sized buds.
 I pictured customers eagerly handing me stacks of cash.
 I saw myself grinning from ear to ear as I stuffed the cash into safe-deposit boxes.

 Since then, I’ve overseen the cultivation of millions of cannabis plants.

-I developed the world’s first complete cannabis growing system that optimizes each phase of the plant’s development, from seed to senescence, and was awarded one of the first three government-issued licenses in the world to grow cannabis for research purposes
+I developed the world’s first complete cannabis growing system that optimizes each phase of the plant’s development, from seed to senescence.

 I’m responsible for 53 innovations that revolutionized cannabis and the industry that’s grown around it.